 Wheat (especially from processed white flour) and gelatin are considered filler ingredients and take up room without adding much nutritional content.
 As mentioned above, some dogs may have sensitivities to gluten, so looking for wheat-free food and treats may be enough to help your dog.

 Gluten or grain sensitivities can emerge in the form of digestive or skin issues.
 In particular, gassy dogs (like bulldogs, boxers, and pugs, for example) tend to be a little less flatulent on a higher quality diet that doesn’t include wheat or fillers.

 It is also important to feed your dog a well-balanced diet.
 Grain-free treats here-and-there are safe for your dog to eat, but give them to your pooch sparingly.
 Take extra caution and be conservative if your dog’s main meals are grain-free.
-Until the FDA learns more about the increase of DCM and it’s potential link to certain diets or ingredients, consult your veterinarian.
+Until the FDA learns more about the increase of heart health issues and its potential link to certain diets or ingredients, consult your veterinarian.